st9007a/ball-beam/README.md

 ## Show the Curve

+1. Make sure `result.csv` exist
-Execute all cells in `curve.ipynb`
+2. Execute all cells in `curve.ipynb`